cfig/Android_boot_image_editor/README.md

 cp <your_vendor_boot_image> vendor_boot.img
 cp <your_vbmeta_image> vbmeta.img
 ./gradlew unpack
-==> now you can edit build/unzip_boot/dtb.src directly ./gradlew pack
+==> now you can edit build/unzip_boot/dtb.dts directly ./gradlew pack
 ```

-During unpack stage, dtb will be dumped to file `build/unzip_boot/dtb`, dts will be decompiled to `build/unzip_boot/dtb.src`.
+During unpack stage, dtb will be dumped to file `build/unzip_boot/dtb`, dts will be decompiled to `build/unzip_boot/dtb.dts`.
-You can edit `dtb.src` directly, and it will be compiled to dtb duing repack stage.
+You can edit `dtb.dts` directly, and it will be compiled to dtb duing repack stage.

 If you just want to replace the dtb with the one that is compiled outside this tool, please